MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 ## Confirm Direct Line App Extension and the Bot are Initialized

 In your browser, navigate to https://<your_app_service>.azurewebsites.net/.bot.
-If everything is correct, the page will return this JSON content: `{"k":true,"ib":true,"ob":true,"initialized":true}`.
+If everything is correct, the page will return this JSON content: `{"v":"123","k":true,"ib":true,"ob":true,"initialized":true}`.
 This is the information you obtain when **everything works correctly**, where

+- **v** displays the build version of the Direct Line App Service Extension (ASE).
-- **k** determines whether Direct Line App Service Extension (ASE) can read an App Service Extension Key from its configuration.
+- **k** determines whether Direct Line ASE can read an App Service Extension Key from its configuration.
 - **initialized** determines whether Direct Line ASE can use the App Service Extension Key to download the bot metadata from Azure Bot Service
 - **ib** determines whether Direct Line ASE can establish an inbound connection with the bot.
 - **ob** determines whether Direct Line ASE can establish an outbound connection with the bot.